KrishnaMehta123/Suggestedits/docs/Clever.AI/ai-image-generator/index.md

 The Designer Agent relies on the clarity of your description to produce accurate, high-quality visuals.
 The more specific you are about theme, colors, layout, and mood, the better the output aligns with your campaign goals.

-For more information, refer to [Effective Prompts for AI Designer Agent](https://docs.clevertap.com/docs/effective-prompts-for-ai-designer-agent).
+For more information, refer to [Generate On-Brand Images with Effective Prompts](https://docs.clevertap.com/docs/effective-prompts-for-ai-designer-agent).

 # FAQs